-In 1681, Seth Sothel, a Proprietor and governor of Albemarle, issued to himself a patent for 12,000 acres of land on the Pamlico.
+In 1681, Seth Sothel, a Lord Proprietor and Governor of Albemarle, issued to himself a patent for 12,000 acres of land on the Pamlico.
 Included in this area was the land along Old Town Creek (now Bath Creek) which included the future site of the town of Bath.

 Regarding Seth Sothel's term as Governor of South Carolina (1690-1692), the following has been recorded:

 In 1686 came James Colleton as colonial governor.
 He began his administration with an attempt to establish the Grand Model.
-The assembly resisted his authority, and the people were embittered against him.
-The rents came due; payment was refused, and the colony was in a state of rebellion.
-In order to divert attention from himself, Colleton published a proclamation setting forth the danger of a pretended invasion by the Indians and Spaniards.
+The Commons House of Assembly resisted his authority, and the people were embittered against him.
+The quit-rents came due; payment was refused, and the colony was in a state of rebellion.
+In order to divert attention from himself, Gov. Colleton published a proclamation setting forth the danger of a pretended invasion by the Indians and Spaniards.
 The militia was called out and the province declared under martial law.
 It was all in vain.
 The people were not only exasperated by the arbitrary proceedings of the governor.
 Tidings came that King James II had been driven from the throne of England by William of Orange.

 The people of North Carolina had just performed a similar service for Seth Sothel.
-Not satisfied with his previous success, he at once repaired to Charles Town and assumed the government of the southern colony.
+Not satisfied with his previous success, he at once repaired to Charles Town and assumed the government of the southern colony on October 6, 1690.
 To Sothel's other merits were added the qualifications of a first-rate demagogue; he induced the people to acquiesce in his usurpation and to sustain his authority.
 But his avaricious disposition could not long be held in check.

 In South Carolina, popular government was planted from the beginning, forming a popular assembly with the arrival of the first immigrants and began to frame laws, selecting William Sayle as their leader and first governor.
 Sayle did not live long and was succeeded by Yeamans, who led the colonists for four years before being charged with filling his own coffers at the expense of the colonists.